 Typically, a third party, such as a good faith purchaser, can rely on the apparent authority of a spouse to act unilaterally if the property is in that spouse's possession and "untitled" or is titled in that spouse's name only.
-See Reppy and Samuel, supra, at 258-264.
+In Texas, see Tex.
+Fam.
+Code § 3.104; generally, see Reppy, Samuel and Richardson, supra, Chpts.
+14, 15.